-Since 1993, the California Farmers’ Markets Association has been managing certified farmers’ markets throughout the San Francisco Bay Area: San Leandro at Bayfair Mall, San Francisco at Fort Mason Center, San Francisco at Crocker Galleria, Daly City at Serramonte Center, Blossom Hill at Princeton Plaza Mall in San Jose, the Villages in San Jose, Mountain View, Saratoga, Morgan Hill, Rossmoor in Walnut Creek, and Diablo Valley in Walnut Creek.
+Since 1993, the California Farmers’ Markets Association has been managing certified farmers’ markets throughout the San Francisco Bay Area: San Leandro at Bayfair Mall, San Francisco at Fort Mason Center, San Francisco in the financial district at Crocker Galleria, Daly City at Serramonte Center, Blossom Hill at the VTA Ohlone/Chynoweth Light Rail station in San Jose, Mountain View, Los Altos, Saratoga, Morgan Hill, Gilroy, Moraga, Rossmoor in Walnut Creek, and Diablo Valley in Shadelands business park Walnut Creek.

-Each farmers or other agricultural producer must carry in transit and post at the Certified Farmers’ market a copy of his/her Certified Producer’s Certifiecate, which is provided by the farmer’s production county agricultural commissioner.
+Each farmer or other agricultural producer must carry in transit and post at the Certified Farmers’ Market a copy of his/her Certified Producer’s Certificate, which is provided by the farmer’s production county agricultural commissioner.